Manisha Bucher's Interview

 I really appreciate my work here because the work team is competent and very welcoming.
 My manager gives her time to support me and make me progress, which is very appreciable.
 We have loyal customers who come back often, which creates a friendly atmosphere.

 Then, the hotel business is a stimulating market that I like with a strong international outlook, which also allows the regular practice of languages.

 What is a typical receptionist day?

-First of all the reception of the customer: check in and check out, inform him on the functioning of the hotel, the activities nearby.
+First of all the reception of the customer: doing the check in and check out, informing the client on the functioning of the hotel, the activities to do in the city.

-We often have a lot of arrivals and departures at the same time, which in the end is a lot of time in our day.
+We often have a lot of check in and check out at the same time, which represents a lot of time in our day.

 Then, we also have administrative tasks like email management, booking, information to deliver to house keeping, etc..